 In the First Reading (Is 49: 3, 5-6), who is that “Servant” chosen to unite the scattered tribes of Israel and to enlighten the world with His Word?
-The Old Testament refers to several as “servants of the Lord”: Abraham, Isaac, Jacob, Moses, Joshua, Isaiah, Job, Nebuchadnezzar; and even God’s chosen people, Israel, often called ‘Jacob’.
+The Old Testament refers to several as “Servants of the Lord”: Abraham, Isaac, Jacob, Moses, Joshua, Isaiah, Job, Nebuchadnezzar, and even God’s chosen people, Israel, often called ‘Jacob’.

-In fact, it is the vocation of every Christian to walk in Christ’s footsteps and do His will without fear or favour.
+In fact, it is the vocation of every Christian to walk in the footsteps of Christ and do His will without fear or favour.
 If God is for us, who can be against us?
-(Rom 8:31).
-The Psalm teaches us that He is always by our side, stoops down to us, hears our cry, and turns our cry into song.
+(Rom 8:31) The Psalm teaches us that He is always by our side, stoops down to us, hears our cry, and turns our cry into a song.
 What is more, He asks not for sacrifice and offerings but for a listening ear and a willing heart.
 If we only delight in His law from the depth of our hearts – where God’s law is engraved – we will see that He is our only hope and salvation, and proclaim His justice in the great assembly.

-Holiness is a sweet challenge, and only a life of faith, hope and charity can help us attain it.
-To this end, we must be an alter Christus, ipse Christus – another Christ, Christ Himself!
+Holiness is a sweet challenge, and only a life of faith, hope, and charity can help us attain it.
+To this end, we must be alter Christus, ipse Christus – another Christ, Christ Himself!
 St John the Baptist, who knew the path to salvation, never ceased to say, ‘Prepare ye the way of the Lord’.
-And although, in his own words, he was unworthy to untie the Lord’s sandals, he baptised Him in the Jordan, “that He might be revealed to Israel”.
-Curiously, Jesus and John, though relatives, did not know each other closely; one had grown up in Galilee and the other in the Desert.
-Nonetheless, John instantly saw Jesus was the Messiah, when the Holy Spirit descended and remained on Him, as preannounced to him by the Heavenly Father.
+Although he was unworthy to untie the Lord’s sandals, he baptised Him in the Jordan, “that He might be revealed to Israel”.

-“And I have seen and borne witness that this is the Son of God,” stated the Baptist, very confidently.
+“And I have seen and borne witness that this is the Son of God,” the Baptist stated very confidently.
 Should not you and I too respond to the primodial light of our own baptism and bear witness to Jesus Christ, that He may always be “a light to the nations” and His “salvation may reach to the end of the earth”?

 [1] Cf. Jesus Christ the Son of God, by Abbé Constant Fouard, translated from the French by George F. X. Griffith; published by Longmans, Green & Co. and reprinted by Don Bosco, Goa, 1960, p.
 83.